giuse/DNE/README.md

 # Deep Neuroevolution experiments

-This project collects a set of neuroevolution experiments with/towards deep networks.
+This project collects a set of neuroevolution experiments with/towards deep networks for reinforcement learning control problems using an unsupervised learning feature exctactor.

+## *Playing Atari with Six Neurons*

+The experiments for this paper are based on [this code](https://github.com/giuse/DNE/releases/tag/aamas2019).
+The algorithms themselves are coded in the [`machine_learning_workbench` library](https://github.com/giuse/machine_learning_workbench), specifically using [version 0.8.0](https://github.com/giuse/machine_learning_workbench/releases/tag/0.8.0).

 ## Installation

-First make sure the OpenAI Gym is pip-installed, [instructions here](https://github.com/openai/gym).
+First make sure the OpenAI Gym is pip-installed on python3, [instructions here](https://github.com/openai/gym).
 You will also need the [GVGAI_GYM](https://github.com/rubenrtorrado/GVGAI_GYM) to access GVGAI environments.

 Clone this repository, then execute: